International Student FAQ for Faculty and Staff

 visa type (B, E, H, L, J, TN, etc.), be permanent residents or have no immigration

 If a student is interested in changing their immigration status, please refer the student to International Programs for initial consultation; however, a change of status is complex and may require legal assistance.
-International Programs can provide students with a list of immigration attorneys if needed.

 Can international students drop a class?